AgoraIO/Docs-Source/flexible-classroom/develop/record-a-class.md

 - `4`: Time out.
 Wait for retry.
 - `5`: Exit the recording when the number of retries reaches the upper limit.

-The clients also receive callbacks that indicate the recording state change in [room properties](/en/agora-class/edu_context_api_ref_web_room?platform=RESTful#roomproperties).
 You can further implement your own logic based on the recording state change.

 ## Remove the white screen at the beginning of the recorded file

 It takes a while for the recording server to load the web page, but the file slicing begins before the loading finishes.
 As a result, there may be a period of white screen at the beginning of the recorded file.
 To remove the white screen, do the following:

-1. Before the class starts, call [Set the recording state](/en/agora-class/agora_class_restful_api?platform=RESTful#set-the-recording-state), and set `onhold` as `true`.
+1. Before the class starts, call [Set the recording state](../reference/classroom-api#set-the-recording-state), and set `onhold` as `true`.
 The Flexible Classroom cloud service pauses the recording immediately after the recording task is initiated.
 The recording server opens and renders the web page, but does not generate a slice file.
 The following sample code shows this logic:

    ```json
    {